-This rain jacket has a simple hood with no brim stiffening and only a single elastic cinch cord around the face.
+The Watertight has a simple hood with no brim stiffening and only a single elastic cinch cord around the face.
 The cord locks are located on the inside of the hood and must be tightened before the collar is zipped up; there is no back adjustment to change where the brim falls on your brow.
 Being of two-layer construction, the nylon taffeta lining fabric of the hood and collar touches your face.

-There is a hang loop back of the collar, but it's important to note that this jacket does not have pit-zips.
-It has two hand pockets that have traditional zippers covered by storm flaps and the wrist cuffs have elastic on the inside of the wrist, as well as a Velcro cinch tab.
-The elastic hem cinch cord has one cord lock on the right side.
+There is a hang loopback of the collar, but it's important to note that this jacket does not have pit-zips.
+It has two hand pockets that have traditional zippers covered by storm flaps, and the wrist cuffs have elastic on the inside of the wrist, as well as a Velcro cinch tab.
+The elastic hem cinch-cord has one cord lock on the right side.